 Net zero will mostly benefit future generations: our grandchildren and their successors.
 If we have any sense of obligation towards them, net zero by mid-century is essential and is not to be traded off against other climate responses intended to deliver more immediate benefits.
 Those more immediate benefits are also essential, not just for the present generation but crucially to stabilise the climate so that the slower acting benefits from decarbonisation have an opportunity to take effect.
-There is no rational choice between decarbonising and AM, both are essential and urgent.
+There is no rational choice between decarbonising and AC, both are essential and urgent.

-Apart from the science and engineering challenges of AM, it presents a set of even knottier geopolitical and socio-economic challenges.
+Apart from the science and engineering challenges of AC, it presents a set of even knottier governance, geopolitical and socio-economic challenges.
 First, it is not possible to cool the planet globally without having effects across national boundaries.
 This requires international cooperation.
 Even regional cooling is likely to have cross-border impacts because the climate is a complex integrated global system where everything is interconnected and interdependent.
-Second, it is difficult to see how AM could be commoditised for exploitation by the for-profit sector.
+Second, it is difficult to see how AC could be commoditised for exploitation by the for-profit sector.
 Third, the complexity of the climate system makes it difficult to isolate the climatic effects of any single intervention as a basis for incentivisation.
-These three features place the burden for promoting and funding research, development and the eventual deployment of AM firmly on the shoulders of state and supra-state actors.
-They might be motivated to begin such a process because initial indications are that most forms of AM will deliver significant climatic benefits at a fraction of the cost of emissions abatement and GGR.
-The big questions are not about how to do AM cost-effectively, but how to do it sufficiently safely and protect those who might be harmed by it.
+These three features place the burden for promoting and funding research, development and the eventual deployment of AC firmly on the shoulders of state and supra-state actors.
+They might be motivated to begin such a process because initial indications are that most forms of AC will deliver significant climatic benefits at a fraction of the cost of emissions abatement and GGR.
+The big questions are not about how to do AC cost-effectively, but how to do it sufficiently safely and minimise risk of harm.

-Technologies that deliver AM, like most other technologies, cannot be designed and made ready for full-scale deployment without extensive testing, initially at small and then at increasing scales, as the normal process of learning by doing allows risks to be identified, assessed, and mitigated.
-A reluctance to engage in that early research, including the field testing, is to guarantee the technologies are stillborn.
+Technologies that deliver AC, like most other technologies, cannot be designed and made ready for full-scale deployment without extensive testing, initially at small and then at increasing scales, as the normal process of learning by doing allows risks to be identified, assessed, and mitigated.
+A reluctance to engage in that early research, including the field testing, is to guarantee the technologies are slowed down.
 The so-called slippery slope argument, that we shouldn’t start for fear of where it might lead, is an indulgence of imprudent caution given the urgency, lack of viable alternatives, and the existential nature of the threats we face.

-There are many ways the international community could begin a concerted effort to investigate AM but all of these require them to listen to the scientists and engineers currently active in this field, so ending their screaming into a policy void.
+There are many ways the international community could begin a concerted effort to investigate AC but all of these require them to listen to the scientists and engineers currently active in this field, so ending their screaming into a policy void.
 Government agencies concerned with climate policy must engage with their counterparts regionally and globally to create fora in which these ideas can be progressed and supported with the necessary funding.
-Probably half the $93 billion budgeted for the Artemis mission to the moon would be more than sufficient to put us on a secure path to deploying AM to rescue earth, and all who travel on her, from the ravages of climate change.
+Probably half the $93 billion budgeted for the Artemis mission to the moon would be more than sufficient to put us on a secure path to deploying AC to rescue earth, and all who travel on her, from the ravages of climate change.
 It is little more than a simple question of priorities.
 The moon and Mars might be enticing, but it would seem smart to secure the base station first.